afdemirbas/ts-micro/README.md

 # ts-micro

-A Light Template for Developing Node Microservices on a Serverless Fashion. 🚀
+A Lightweight Template for Developing Node Microservices with a Serverless Fashion. 🚀